Build your own frame

 The prices do not include the cost of the material for your frame, i.e. the tubes, drop outs, braze-ons etc. The material cost varies with the type of bike.
 It’s usually around 250 to 350 Euros.

 To reserve your frame building course I will ask you for a deposit of half of the program fee.

 How to book?

 To request a booking, please fill out the form below with the desired dates and program type.
 You will receive the confirmation whether the course is available at these dates shortly.
-At the moment the earliest availability is January 2019.

 Components for your frame